 Garfield Park is home to a strong local community, including many legacy residents whose families have lived in the neighborhood for decades.

 Located near public transit and in close proximity to downtown Chicago and the booming West Loop, Garfield Park has many community assets.
-However, like other areas of Chicago, the neighborhood dealt with high rates of foreclosed properties during housing crash in 2009-10, which contributed to the number of vacant lots and abandoned buildings in the area.
+However, like other areas of Chicago, the neighborhood dealt with high rates of foreclosed properties during the housing crash in 2009-10, which contributed to the number of vacant lots and abandoned buildings in the area.
 Although these buildings and vacant lots can attract negative activities, they also present opportunities for reinvestment.
 Many of these properties are classic Chicago-style two to four flat buildings.
 In addition to possessing architectural significance, these buildings offer family-friendly, affordable housing opportunities in Chicago.
 GPCC works with several local and city-wide housing partners to create opportunities for local homeownership and plan for neighborhood developments that invest in the community while reducing the risk of displacement for current residents.

 Since 2012, GPCC has led the City of Chicago’s Micro Market Recovery Program (MMRP), first in East and now in West Garfield Park.